 \begin{question} In a given dimension, what values can the second Betti number of an irreducible holomorphic symplectic manifold take? \end{question}

 In dimension 4, Guan \cite{Guan} proved the following result in the direction of Question \ref{ques:b2}. \begin{thm}[Guan] The second Betti number of a 4-dimensional irreducible holomorphic symplectic manifold is no more than 8, or equal to 23.
 Moreover, if $b_{2}=23$, the Hodge diamond must be the same as that of the Hilbert square of a K3 surface. \end{thm} The fact that $b_{2}\leq 23$ was attributed to Beauville.
-See \cite{Guan} and \cite{Guan2} for extra constraints on each cases; see \cite{Kurnosov} for a related result in dimension 6.
-When $b_{2}=23$, let us mention the work \cite{O'G08} \cite{Kapu16}, which aims at determining the deformation type of IHS fourfolds upon fixing some extra topological data.
+See \cite{Guan} and \cite{Guan2} for extra constraints on each cases; see \cite{Kurnosov, Sawon15} for related results in dimension 6 and the more recent work \cite{KimLaza} for a conjectural bound in arbitrary dimension based on \cite{GKLR19}.
+When $b_{2}=23$, let us mention the work \cite{O'G08, Kapu16}, which aims at determining the deformation type of IHS fourfolds upon fixing some extra topological data.

 In the point of view of birational geometry, or more precisely the minimal model program (\emph{cf}.~\cite{KollarMori}), it is important to treat varieties with mild singularities.
-With recent intensive efforts \cite{GKP16} \cite{Dru18} \cite{GGK} \cite{DG18} \cite{HP19}, the Beauville--Bogomolov decomposition theorem is now extended to projective varieties with klt singularities and numerically trivial canonical class.
+With recent intensive efforts \cite{GKP16, Dru18, GGK, DG18, HP19}, the Beauville--Bogomolov decomposition theorem is now extended to projective varieties with klt singularities and numerically trivial canonical class.
 Naturally, boundedness results for possibly singular irreducible holomorphic symplectic varieties (\cite[Definition 8.16]{GKP16}) are desired.
 In particular, Question \ref{ques:b2} can be posed in this broader setting.